custom-components/ble_monitor/info.md

 # Changes in 0.9.0 beta

 - Added support for configuration in the User Interface of Home Assistant (no YAML needed anymore).
 Thanks to the great effort of @koying, who made this possible!
+- Do you want to move from YAML to the configuration in the User Interface?
+Use this procedure to convert your YAML configuration into the User Interface setup
+  1. Update first
+  2. Restart Home Assistant
+  3. Remove your YAML code
+  4. Restart again
 - Still want to use YAML?
 No worries, YAML is still supported!

 {% endif %}